nmoham46/SleekBoard/README.md

 ## Overview
 This project consists of a **Node.js backend** and a **React frontend**, both located in their respective subdirectories.

+SleekBoard is a full-stack JavaScript web application built as a course project for SER 515 – Group 7.
+The app is structured as a Node.js backend plus a React frontend, with a MongoDB database configured via environment variables.
+GitHub

+In plain terms: it’s a modern web app where the backend exposes APIs (likely for core app data) and the frontend is a single-page application that consumes those APIs.

+Because the README and public metadata don’t explain the business domain (e.g., “task board”, “notes app”, etc.), I can’t honestly say exactly what the app does from the code I’m allowed to see.
+I can, however, describe the architecture and tech stack quite clearly.

 ## Prerequisites
 Make sure you have the following installed:
 - [Node.js](https://nodejs.org/) (22.21.0 or higher)